OVI Children's Hospital Staff

 His request came in perfect time as we had recently admitted several patients who are unable to walk and need constant assistance in order to take part in all therapies and activities in our 5 story hospital.

-Calvins has always had a passion for pediatric nursing.
+Peter has always had a passion for pediatric nursing.
 From the moment that he heard a children’s hospital was coming to Migori, he was determined to be a part of our team.
 When he realized that OVI didn't just care for children but for the very neediest orphans at no cost to them, he knew there was no better place for him to play out his passion than here.
 He works diligently every night to assure the absolute safety and comfort of each patient.

-Steve is a loving father and husband who is passionate about delivering the best possible care to the orphans of Sub-Saharan Africa.
+Fredrick is a loving father and husband who is passionate about delivering the best possible care to the orphans of Sub-Saharan Africa.

-Wycliffe is among the first faces patients see when coming to our facility.
+Patrick is among the first faces patients see when coming to our facility.
 It is his responsibility to take immediate action in assessing the acuity of each case and providing direction for the caregivers and clinical team.

 Aloice is hardworking, kind, and committed to the health of our children.
 He is a natural born leader and does a fantastic job of leading our clinical team in the night-time hours.

-Chief Physician; Pediatric Hospitalist
+Physician; Pediatric Hospitalist

 Clinical Officer, Pediatrician